-A British clockmaker, Thomas Tompion, imagined in 1670 a clock that could not only show the time, Moon phases and calendar information, but could also provide a rather new indication: the time of high tides at London Bridge.
+A British clockmaker, Thomas Tompion, imagined in 1670 a clock that could not only show the time, Moon phases and calendar information, but could also provide a rather new indication: the time of high tides at London Bridge, one of the first tide clock uk.
 An invention which allowed the Brits to know the ideal time slot to ease the ships’ journey on the Thames.

 © Met Museum

 A few centuries and mechanical performances later, the tide indicator is no longer limited to the famous English river.